Specialist Literacy Teacher

 I’ve worked for more than 30 years as a Learning Support Teacher, University Lecturer and Advisory Visiting Teacher with children who have Learning Difficulties, Dyslexia and various Disabilities.

 I’ve also completed Accreditation specifically to teach students using a Structured Synthetic Phonics approach.
 The current research indicates that this is the most effective Intervention.
 My programs use explicit, direct instruction that is carefully sequenced, cumulative, systematic and multi-sensory.

-I’m a Speld Specialist Teacher and Accredited Cracking the ABC Code Teacher, and I’ve completed Sounds-Write Phonics Training.
+I’m a Specialist Literacy Teacher, an Accredited Cracking the ABC Code Teacher, and I’ve completed Sounds-Write Phonics Training.
 I also have full Teacher Registration and a current Working with Children Blue Card.